dotnet-websharper/docs/content/ui/routing.md

 Also, you need to make sure that your router value is `[<JavaScript>]` annotated (or a containing type, module or the assembly is), so that it is available for cross-tier use.

 `Router.InstallHash` have the same signature as `Router.Install`, the only difference is that URLs would look like `yoursite.com/#/contact/Bob/32`.
+Make sure to use `router.LinkHash` instead of `router.Link` to generate links in this case.

 Example for `Router.Slice` and `Router.Install`:
 ```fsharp